rainmore/java-fat-jar-deployment/README.md

-#Java Gradle Template
+#Java Fat Jar Deployment

-Java Gradle Template for the new project.
+Java Fat Jar Deployment is to allow the spring boot to be deployed as Linux service.

 Run the application